GambolingPangolin/talks/polysemy/slides.md

   return = return .
 Just
   MaybeT x >>= f = MaybeT $ x >>= maybe (return Nothing) (runMaybeT . f)
 ```
-In order to reuse functions expressed in terms of the base monad we also need
+In order to reuse expressions in terms of the base monad we also need

 ```haskell
 -- Part of the MonadTrans typeclass